Skip to content

 Timeframe: Days to weeks

-Contact resistance: Electrical insulator — must be removed
+Contact resistance: High-resistivity semiconductor — effectively insulating at contacts; must be removed

 Formed by further oxidation of Cu₂O.
-CuO is electrically insulating and cannot be reduced by contact pressure.
+CuO has high resistivity (~1–100 Ω·cm) — effectively insulating at contact interfaces — and cannot be displaced by contact pressure alone.
 Requires mechanical or chemical removal before soldering or bonding.

 Why Patina ≠ Protection

-The green patina on aged copper (verdigris, Cu₂(OH)₂CO₃) is actually a long-term corrosion product — not a protective passivation layer like the oxide on stainless steel or aluminum.
-While patina can slow further corrosion outdoors, it does not protect electrical contact surfaces.
+The green patina on aged copper (verdigris, Cu₂(OH)₂CO₃) is a long-term corrosion product that does slow further atmospheric corrosion — but unlike the self-healing oxide on stainless steel or aluminum, it is not a true passivation layer and it does not protect electrical contact surfaces or thermal interfaces.
 Do not rely on patina for any electrical or thermal application.

 Section 2 of 5